Tapestry (TPR)

 If you’ve followed StockStory for a while, you know we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can’t use accounting profits to pay the bills.

-Tapestry has shown robust cash profitability, giving it an edge over its competitors and the ability to reinvest or return capital to investors.
-The company’s free cash flow margin averaged 16.3% over the last two years, quite impressive for a consumer discretionary business.
+Tapestry has shown poor cash profitability over the last two years, giving the company limited opportunities to return capital to shareholders.
+Its free cash flow margin averaged 18.1%, lousy for a consumer discretionary business.

 9. Return on Invested Capital (ROIC)